-H5.7.4.17.1 A trail system should be established along the edge of the Natural Heritage System where lands are being put into public ownership to allow public use and access and the trails will not negatively impact ecologically sensitive areas.
-Where possible, the trail system should be constructed at the start of development, to provide immediate access and connection with the natural environment, while discouraging the establishment of footpaths and ensure that proper regard is given to avoiding trespassing on private properties.
+- H5.7.4.17.1 A trail system should be established along the edge of the Natural Heritage System where lands are being put into public ownership to allow public use and access.
+The trails and associated activities will not negatively impact ecologically sensitive areas.
+Where possible, the trail system should be constructed at the start of development, to provide immediate access and connection with the natural environment, while discouraging the establishment of footpaths and ensuring that proper regard is given to avoiding trespassing on private properties.
 For all trails proposed within Natural Heritage System buffers and enhancement areas, trail siting should be located close to the development side of the buffer to provide as much area as possible for naturalization plantings between the development and key natural heritage features.
-Adjacent landowners potentially affected by the trails will be consulted.

-H5.7.4.17.2 Fencing should be considered along the edge of the Natural Heritage System irrespective of ownership in order to restrict access from people and pets.
+Adjacent landowners potentially affected by the trails will be consulted. - H5.7.4.17.2 Fencing should be considered along the edge of the Natural Heritage System irrespective of ownership in order to restrict access from people and pets.
 Public access to the key natural heritage features should be discouraged and trails should avoid the restored amphibian breeding habitat near Hornby Road, south of the Regional Forest, in order to protect this habitat from further disturbance impacts.

-H5.8.
-SUBWATERSHED STUDY
+H5.8 SUBWATERSHED STUDY

 - H5.8.1 The Premier Gateway Scoped Subwatershed Study was undertaken in conjunction with preparation of this Secondary Plan in order to characterize the terrestrial and aquatic ecology, stream systems and surface water and groundwater resources, refine the Natural Heritage System, assist with development of the land use plan, determine the impacts from development and address the associated requirements and opportunities for mitigation and management.
 All new development in the Secondary Plan area will generally comply with the recommendations of the Premier Gateway Scoped Subwatershed Study.
 No amendments to the Secondary Plan will be required to implement the recommendations of the Premier Gateway Scoped Subwatershed Study. - H5.8.2 A Subwatershed Impact Study will be required in support of a complete development application.
 The goal of the Subwatershed Impact Study will be to achieve a greater level of detail in the integration of land use, servicing, stormwater management and the Natural Heritage System.
-The study area for the Subwatershed Impact Study should be based on subcatchment areas but could be modified or consolidated subject to the approval of the Town, in consultation with Conservation Halton and the Region of Halton. - H5.8.3 Greater detail regarding the matters to be addressed by the Subwatershed Impact Studies is outlined in Appendix A and should be incorporated into the Terms of Reference for the Subwatershed Impact Study.
-The Terms of Reference will be refined on an individual basis and subject to the approval of the Town, in consultation with Conservation Halton and the Region of Halton.
+The study area for the Subwatershed Impact Study should be based on subcatchment areas but could be modified or consolidated subject to the approval of the Town, in conjunction with Conservation Halton and the Region of Halton.